logicalclocks/hops-docs/docs/user_guide/hopsworks/kafka.rst

 The following sections demonstrate different ways for writing Kafka applications on Hopsworks:

-- Using the hopsworks **Kafka service** to setup Kafka topics in the cluster.
+- Using the **Kafka service** on Hopsworks to setup Kafka topics in the cluster.
-- Using the hopsworks **jobs service** to submit jobs that produce/consume to/from Kafka.
+- Using the **Jobs service** on Hopsworks to submit jobs that produce/consume to/from Kafka.
 - Using **Jupyter notebooks** on Hopsworks for producing/consuming to/from Kafka.

 Our service is tightly coupled with our project-based model so only members of a project can use a specific Kafka topic, unless specified otherwise.
 The Kafka service on Hops is multi-tenant, allowing users to share topics between projects as desired.